jaggzh/muon-camera/README.md

 ## Dependencies
 - Python3
+- numpy, and matplotlib and PIL for image display
-- pip3 install pyv4l2 (and maybe also v4l2)
+- Also: pip3 install pyv4l2 (and maybe also v4l2)

 ## Run
 - Run v4l2-ctl --list-formats-ext to see your cam's resolutions